SADiLaR/term_platform/doc/upgrades.md

 Python dependencies
 -------------------
 Review `requirements.txt` and related files.
 We should still move to transitive pinning with something like poetry in future.
-We upgrade Django aggressively until we reach version 5.2 (LTS), and after that we will likely stay on LTS releases.
+We will likely stay on LTS relases of Django since version 5.2.

 Look up each package at https://pypi.org/

+During major Django upgrades, review the Django templates that we override, e.g. in the admin and the registration templates.

 CSS
 ---